michaelpearce21/CI_MS1_DAL/README.md

 ![Modal](docs/images/modal.png "Model image")

-Seen twice in index.html through sign-up buttons, and again in the club.html button this is encouraged throughout as a way of keeping a dialouge between the user and the business.
+Seen twice in index.html through sign-up buttons, and again in the club.html button this is encouraged throughout as a way of keeping a dialogue between the user and the business.
 The use of a from to do so is familiar and it also prevents wrong information being entered by requiring the fields that are needed to keep in contact.

 This meets the user stores of: